dangjinghao/dcc/readme.md

 - We will store the alloca variable in entry block in every function.

+- Return struct by value or pass struct by value would lead to wrong ir code situation, so it is banned.
+  - I don't think I can resolve it simply.
+  - Clang adrress this issue by handling the struct/union encode/decode logic in its frontend.

 ## TODO LIST

 - [x] use slist instead of dynarray for performance